re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_Representation_p2.md

       - L: Low air pressure.
       - D: Stadium roof drips.
       - B: There is a ballgame.
-      - C: There is a cavity in *Russell* 's teeth.
+      - C: There is a cavity in *Russell* 's teeth (name of the green monster).

     - Model:
         Low pressure might cause rain (R is dependent to L) and rain might cause traffic.
-A ballgame being hold also might cause traffic and rain causes drips from stadium roof.
-Russell's tooth cavity (name of the green monster) is independent from other variables, so BN of this environment is presented in the following figure:
+A ballgame being held also might cause traffic and rain causes drips from stadium roof. *Russell*'s tooth cavity  is independent from other variables, so BN of this environment is presented in the following figure:

         <img src="./images/traffic_II_example.png" alt="drawing" width="300">